johngilheany/about-me/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a forward-thinking Data Scientist who uses curiosity, emotional intelligence, creativity, and efficiency to tell stories with data.
-My background as an investment professional allows me to deliver value through efficient processes, critical thinking, problem solving, and resourceful expertise.
-I enjoy applying the scientific process to solve real-world problems and to have a positive impact.
+Armed with a Bachelor's degree in Statistics, I am an aspiring data scientist who recently completed a comprehensive 12-week full-time data science bootcamp, enhancing my proficiency in data analytics and machine learning.
+Leveraging 5+ years of experience across investment banking and public equity investing, where I focused on the consumer space, I bring a unique blend of critical thinking, problem-solving, business acumen and resourcefulness to my data science endeavors.
+Fueled by curiosity and a knack for storytelling through data, I am passionate about addressing real-world challenges and making a positive impact in the field.
 {style="text-align: justify;"}